score-json/json/docs/s-core/trustable/statements/JLS-18.md

 normative: true
 ---

-TODO: Results from tests are accurately captured.
+Results from tests are accurately captured.
+(TODO)